ShenglongZhou/NHTP/README.md

-# NHTPver2

-This is the updated verion of [NHPT](https://github.com/ShenglongZhou/NHTP): Newton Hard-Thresholding Pursuit
+# NHTP: Newton Hard-Thresholding Pursuit

 This Matlab solver was created based on the algorithm proposed by